 Students with resident status are assessed in-state instructional fees, which are subsidized by funds from the State of Oregon's Higher Education budget.
 Non-resident students are assessed a higher level of instructional fees that more closely approximates the actual cost of instruction.
 This guide is designed to help students understand the classification criteria and the process by which residency classification is determined.

-Please read the Guide to Oregon Residence Classification as published by the Oregon University System for complete information.
+Please read the Guide to Oregon Residence Classification for a summary of classification consideration, or the Notice to Nonresidents of Oregon as published by the Oregon University System for complete information.

 Who is considered a resident?